Ejostol/Falling-Stands-/paper.md

        source="https://upload.wikimedia.org/wikipedia/commons/f/f9/Cryptomeria_japonica_%27Cristata%27_Szydlica_japo%C5%84ska_2019-06-09_04.jpg"
        layout="vertical">

-Japanese cedar (_Cryptomeria japonica_), sugi in Japanese, is the national tree of Japan and the most widely planted tree species in the country.[^1] It was the backbone of a massive and successful afforestation project following World War II and the Korean War.[^2] Today, 70% of Japan is forested, 24.5% of this forest is artificial.
+Japanese cedar (_Cryptomeria japonica_), *sugi* in Japanese, is Japan's national tree and the most widely planted tree species in the country.[^1] It was the backbone of a massive and successful <span eid="Q2384419">afforestation</span> project following World War II and the Korean War.[^2] Today, 70% of Japan is forested, 24.5% of this forest is artificial.
 The once present affinity that led to the widespread planting of the species has tarnished.
-Cryptomeria is now known for the massive amounts of pollen that the female trees produce each spring.[^3] In recent decades, spring in Japan has become synonymous with a drastic public health hazard, as one quarter of the population is commonly afflicted with Japanese cedar pollinosis.
+Cryptomeria is now known for the massive amounts of <span eid="Q79932">pollen</span> that the female trees produce each spring.[^3] In recent decades, spring in Japan has become synonymous with a drastic public health hazard, as one quarter of the population is commonly afflicted with Japanese cedar pollinosis.

 <param ve-image
        label="A plantation of Cryptomeria near the Nakagawa Revitalization Project on Honshu Island.
 Image by authors, 2019."